michelangelopozza/Global-and-Multiobjective-Optimization-Project/README.md

 ---

-_This document was partially created with the help of Gemini Pro (translation and structure)_
+_This README was partially created with the help of Gemini Pro (translation and structure)_